 The pro forma net tangible book value of our common stock, on March 31, 2000, after giving effect to the conversion of all outstanding shares of preferred stock upon the closing of the offering, was approximately \$52.3 million, or approximately \$1.78 per share.
 Pro forma net tangible book value per share represents the amount of our total tangible assets less total liabilities divided by the number of shares of common stock outstanding.
 Dilution in pro forma net tangible book value per share represents the difference between the amount per share paid by purchasers of shares of common stock in this offering and the net tangible book value per share of our common stock immediately afterwards.
-Assuming our sale of 5,000,000 shares of common stock offered by this prospectus at an assumed initial public offering price of \$9.00 per share, and after deducting estimated underwriting discounts and commissions and estimated offering expenses, our net tangible book value at March 31, 2000 would have been approximately \$93.2 million or \$2.71 per share.
+After giving effect to the sale of 5,000,000 shares of common stock offered by this prospectus at an initial public offering price of \$9.00 per share, and after deducting underwriting discounts and commissions and estimated offering expenses, our net tangible book value at March 31, 2000 would have been approximately \$93.2 million or \$2.71 per share.
 This represents an immediate decrease in net tangible book value of \$6.29 per share to new investors purchasing shares of common stock in this offering.
 The following table illustrates this dilution:

-Assumed initial public offeringPro forma net tangible book value per share at March 31, \$9.00 2000 Increase per share attributable to new investors \$1.78 0.93 Pro forma net tangible book value per share after this offering 2.71 Dilution in net tangible book value per share to new investors \$6.29 =====
+Initial public offering Pro forma net tangible book value per share at March 31, \$9.00 2000 Increase per share attributable to new investors Pro forma net tangible book value per share after this offering 2.71 Dilution in net tangible book value per share to new investors \$6.29 =====

-If the underwriters' over-allotment option were exercised in full, the proforma net tangible book value per share after the offering would be \$2.82 per share, the increase in net tangible book value per share to existing stockholders would be \$1.05 per share and the dilution in net tangible book value to new investors would be \$6.18 per share.
+If the underwriters' over-allotment option were exercised in full, the pro forma net tangible book value per share after the offering would be \$2.82 per share, the increase in net tangible book value per share to existing stockholders would be \$1.05 per share and the dilution in net tangible book value to new investors would be \$6.18 per share.

-The following table summarizes, on a pro forma basis, as of March 31, 2000, the differences between the total consideration paid and the average price per share paid by the existing stockholders and the new investors with respect to the number of shares of common stock purchased from us based on an assumed public offering price of \$9.00 per share.
-We have not deducted estimated underwriting discounts and commissions and estimated offering expenses in our calculations.
+The following table summarizes, on a pro forma basis, as of March 31, 2000, the differences between the total consideration paid and the average price per share paid by the existing stockholders and the new investors with respect to the number of shares of common stock purchased from us based on an initial public offering price of \$9.00 per share.
+We have not deducted underwriting discounts and commissions and estimated offering expenses in our calculations.

-SHARES PURCHASED TOTAL CONSID NUMBER PERCENT AMOUNT PERCENT AVERAGE PRICE PER SHARE Existing stockholders 29,477,297 85% \$129,801,000 74% \$4.40 New stockholders 5,000,000 15 45,000,000 26 9.00 Total 34,477,297 100% \$174,801,000 100% ======== ====== ========= ======
+SHARES PURCHASED TOTAL CONSID NUMBER PERCENT AMOUNT PERCENT AVERAGE PRICE PER SHARE Existing stockholders New stockholders 85% 15 \$129,801,000 45,000,000 74% 26 \$4.40 9.00 Total 34,477,297 ======= 100% ====== \$174,801,000 ======= 100% ======